The Rokinon Cine CV14M 14mm T3.1 is the optimal wide angle lens for DSLR owners on a budget.

 Since the Rokinon 14mm T3.1 is a wide-angle lens, most would expect some vignetting and the test results have proved this to be true.
 I shot a greyish-white wall in my office so the results are far more exaggerated than when your shooting a normal subject.
 If you use the Adobe Lens Profile Downloader, you can find a Lightroom 5 profile for this lens which will remove a great majority of the vignetting automatically in post.
 It is also important to note that a DSLR with an APS-C sensor won't get nearly as much vignetting as the sensor size will crop out most of the affected areas.

-The Rokinon 14mm does suffer from some dramatic “mustache” distortion so you’ll have to take this into consideration when using this lens.
-From my experience, I’ve noticed the distortion increases when you get closer to a subject and if your camera is not level (both vertically and horizontally).
+The Rokinon 14mm does suffer from some dramatic “mustache” distortion so you'll have to take this into consideration when using this lens.
+This is particularly annoying when shooting something like real estate photography where accuracy of the dimensions and resulting lines are necessary.
+From my experience, I've noticed the distortion increases when you get closer to a subject and if your camera is not level (both vertically and horizontally).
 I took the following image from roughly 6 feet with my 5D perfectly level on a tripod.

 As you can tell, the first image has some noticeable distortion and the image is virtually unusable in this state.
 By popping it into Adobe's Lightroom 5 software and locating the “Samyang 14mm F2.8” profile, I was able to further correct my image and straighten out the warped lines within the garage door.
 While the edited version still suffers from minor distortion, the image is surely usable without drawing too much attention to the remaining trouble points.